twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ### OpenType Designer (`TOPENTYPEDESIGNERFORM`)
 These buttons are shown if the GPOS kerning tables are edited.
 The values at the beginning has a capital D in square brackets.
-* **Clear Values** – Set values for all kerning pairs to zero.
+* **Clear Values** – Use zero values for all kerning pairs.
 * **Harmonize** – Harmonizes all kerning pairs in subtables.
-* **Clean Up** – Delete all kerning pairs with zero value.
+* **Clean Up** – Deletes all kerning pairs which have a zero value.
+This feature is documented in old versions.

 ### OpenType Layout Feature Code Editor (`TCODEEDITORFORM`)
-* Debugger dropdown list – Selecting OTLFD, VOLT or FAE will discard changes to the code or load the original code.
-Default is OTLFD.
+* Debugger dropdown list – Selecting OTLFD (OpenType Layout Feature Designer), VOLT or FAE will discard changes to the code or load the original code.
 * Checkbox: **Debug: VOLT.UseGlyphIds** – For use with fonts with VOLT projects only.

 ### Font Test Window (`TFONTTESTFORM`)
 The context menu has two paste options.

 ### Options Window (`TOPTIONSFORM`)
+The **General** tab has a group named **Associate FCP Files** which is in version 3.0 only and was dropped after version 4.0.

 The **Preview** tab includes three unused buttons to move strings up or down or to reset the list.

 ### About Dialog (`TABOUTDIALOG` and `TABSTRACTABOUTDIALOG`)
 Included in version 6.0 & above only.
 These are located in the corners of the version number, copyright info and the company's website.
 * **Clr** (Clear) (top left corner) – Remove registration info to make the program unregistered.
 * **Crash** (top right corner) – Displays a critical error which reads "We hope you enjoyed clicking this crash button".
-* **Trial** (bottom right corner) – Reset trial period for unregistered copies after a grace period of 30 days.
+* **Trial** (bottom right corner) – Restarts the trial period for unregistered copies after a grace period of 30 days.